 - 5. Moving to a territorial tax system — similar to that of our major trading partners — would allow U.S. multinational corporations to invest more at home and abroad.

-.
+An early October 2013 decision to expand by American Howa, a maker of interior auto parts for Honda, illustrates the importance of low taxes in investment decisions.
 The company is considering expansion of its Ohio facility after receiving a 50 percent tax credit against its corporate tax liability from the Ohio Tax Credit Authority; the credit is tied to the individual income taxes generated by the 60 new jobs the expansion will create, representing $1.8 million in annual payroll, and the firm’s 76 existing jobs, representing $.24 million in annual payroll.